TruncatedDinoSour/kx/doc/types.md

 -   `type*` - Type: Pointer which holds data of a certain type.
 -   `&var` - Create a pointer pointing to the variable.
 -   `*var` - Dereference the pointer stored in `var`.

+## Arrays

+You can have fixed-size and dynamic arrays in Kx as follows:

+    type var[n] = [
+        ...
+    ];

+If `n` is supplied there is a static-size array allocated on the stack.
+You may omit `n` if all values are known at compile time.

+If you have something like this:

+    type var[] = [
+        ...
+    ];

+The array is assumed to be dynamic and values will get filled in at run time, the benifit